Darkwebnew/Miniproject/README.md

-# Title of the Project
-Heart Disease Segmentation Using MRI Images
+# Heart Disease Segmentation Using MRI Images

-## Small Description
-The integration of a deep learning-based segmentation model in MRI heart scans, aimed at enhancing diagnostic accuracy and providing medical professionals with an automated tool for identifying and segmenting heart structures.
+Small Description about the integration of a deep learning-based segmentation model in MRI heart scans, aimed at enhancing diagnostic accuracy and providing medical professionals with an automated tool for identifying and segmenting heart structures.

 ## About
 Heart Disease Segmentation Using MRI Images is a project designed to implement a deep learning model, specifically U-Net, to automatically segment key structures of the heart, such as the ventricles and myocardium, from MRI scans.
 Traditional segmentation methods are time-consuming and prone to human error.
 This project seeks to overcome these challenges by providing a tool that streamlines the process, ensuring faster and more accurate results for heart disease diagnosis.